Wilkware/tuya2mqtt/docs/DEVICES.md

 ```

 ## Generic Device Templates
 If a pre-defined device tempate does not exist for the device, or does not expose all capabilities of the device, there are still mulitple options available to control the devices.
 One method is to use the DPS topics directly to control the device using either native Tuya JSON commands or via the DPS key values by using the DPS key topics (see [DPS Topics](TOPICS.md#dps-topics)).
 The second method is to create a template for your device to map DPS key values to friendly topics.
 The GenericDevice type allows you to manually create a template for any device using the same templating engine as the pre-defined device templates.
-Once you've created a tempalte for your device, it can be re-used with other, similar devices and you can submit your template to the tuya-mqtt project for other to use, or even for inclusion at a pre-defined device template in the future.
+Once you've created a tempalte for your device, it can be re-used with other, similar devices and you can submit your template to the tuya2mqtt project for other to use, or even for inclusion at a pre-defined device template in the future.

 Creating a device template is relatively straightforward, but first you must know what DPS keys your devices uses.
 The GenericDevice attempts to query all device DPS states on startup, but some devices to not respond to this command, however, the generic device will ALWAYS report any DPS topics from which it receives upated.
 The easiest way to determine how your device uses it's DPS topics is to connect to the MQTT broker via a tool like MQTT Explorer or mosquitto_sub, and watch the topics as you manipulate the device with the Tuya/Smartlife app.